FreshPorts/host-init/README.md

     # pull in the cert for that key above
     sudo jexec -U anvil mx-ingress04 /usr/local/bin/cert-puller

+1. Now that the jails have been configured, we can mount all the filesystems

     sudo service jail stop

     # sudoedit /etc/jail.conf and uncomment things which say AFTER CONFIG